lst627/CLIP-Embeds/README.md

 ## Ablation on Training Data

-We use the [OpenCLIP](https://github.com/mlfoundations/open_clip) to finetune the pretrained CLIP model on converted LLaVA-1.5's data.
-Please download the data following [LLaVA-1.5's instruction](https://github.com/haotian-liu/LLaVA), install the environment required by [OpenCLIP](https://github.com/mlfoundations/open_clip), and then check our open_clip-main folder for (1) dataset setting and (2) NegCLIP-style loss for training with left/right negatives.
-You can use `train-clip.sh` for finetuning.
+We use the [OpenCLIP](https://github.com/mlfoundations/open_clip) to finetune the pretrained CLIP, SigLIP, and EVA-CLIP model on converted LLaVA-1.5's data.
+Please download the data following [LLaVA-1.5's instruction](https://github.com/haotian-liu/LLaVA), install the environment required by [OpenCLIP](https://github.com/mlfoundations/open_clip), and then check our `open_clip` folder for (1) dataset setting and (2) NegCLIP-style loss for training with left/right negatives.
+You can use `train-clip.sh` for finetuning CLIP as an example.
 Remove the `--lock-image ` option if you want to try finetuning with the unfrozen vision encoder.

 ## Ablation on Token Usage